Azure/azure-quickstart-templates/acs-mesos-full-template/README.md

  ![Image of public ip addresses in portal](https://raw.githubusercontent.com/rgardler/azure-quickstart-templates/acs/acs-mesos-full-template/images/portal-publicipaddresses.png)

-2. Connect to your cluster
+2. Connect to your container service
  1. linux jumpbox - start a VNC to the jumpbox using instructions https://github.com/anhowe/ubuntu-devbox.
 The jumpbox takes an hour to configure.
 If the desktop is not ready, you can tail /var/log/azure/cluster-bootstrap.log to watach installation.
  2. windows jumpbox - remote desktop to the windows jumpbox
  3. no jumpbox - SSH to port 2200 on your NAT creating a tunnel to port 5050 and port 8080.
 Then use the browser of your desktop to browse these ports.